 Understanding real estate license portability

-If you conduct most of your business in one state but occasionally need to work within another state, you may be more interested in real estate license portability than reciprocity.
-Real estate portability laws allow real estate agents to engage in real estate business in which they don’t have a real estate license.
+If you conduct most of your business in one state but occasionally need to work within another state, real estate license portability may matter more to you than reciprocity.
+Portability laws allow agents to engage in real estate business in a state where they do not hold a license, under specific conditions.

-Real estate portability is often extended to professionals in neighboring states.
-Yet, some exceptions may apply.
-It’s important to note that portability is not designed to be a long-term solution for real estate agents relocating to another state.
-There are three types of portability laws that define the conditions for an out-of-state real estate agent to work within the state.
+Portability is often extended to professionals in neighboring states.
+It is not designed to be a long-term solution for agents relocating permanently.
+There are three types of portability laws that define the conditions for an out-of-state agent to work within a given state.

 Physical portability

-A state that allows physical portability will allow you to represent your client living in another state.
-However, you must work remotely to assist in the property purchase or sale rather than in person.
+A state that allows physical portability permits you to represent a client who is buying or selling property in that state.
+However, you must work remotely to assist in the transaction rather than conducting business in person within the state’s borders.

 Cooperative portability

-States with cooperative portability allow out-of-state agents to physically enter another state to conduct real estate business.
-However, you must co-broker the transaction with a real estate agent who does have a license in the state.
+States with cooperative portability allow out-of-state agents to physically enter the state to conduct real estate business.
+The requirement is that you must co-broker the transaction with an agent who holds an active license in that state.

 Turf states

-Turf states don’t allow agents with out-of-state licenses to conduct real estate business in their state.
-To assist your client with a property purchase or sale in a turf state, you will have to refer them to an agent with an active real estate license in that state.
-There are only seven turf states in the US, including Kentucky, Missouri, Nebraska, New Jersey, New Mexico, Pennsylvania, and Utah.
+Turf states do not allow agents with out-of-state licenses to conduct any real estate business within their borders.
+To assist a client with a property purchase or sale in a turf state, you must refer them to an agent with an active license in that state.
+There are seven turf states in the U.S. as of 2026: Kentucky, Missouri, Nebraska, New Jersey, New Mexico, Pennsylvania, and Utah.

 States with full reciprocity

-These states offer reciprocity to real estate professionals who have a current license in another state after specific requirements are followed.
+These states offer reciprocity to real estate professionals who hold a current license in another state, after specific requirements are met.

 Alabama